byu-oit/env-ssm/README.md

 # env-ssm
-Gets params from your environment first, then from the ssm paramter store.
+Gets params from your environment first, then from the ssm parameter store.